DennisGoldfarb/ms-flashlight/README.md

 # MS-Spotlite
 Automatically exported from code.google.com/p/ms-flashlight (mostly)

 Spotlite is a web application for predicting co-complexed proteins from affinity purification-mass spectrometry data.
 It was developed using Google Web Toolkit (GWT), MySQL, and Hibernate.
 It should be deployed on an Apache Tomcat server.
+Publication: http://pubs.acs.org/doi/abs/10.1021/pr5008416
 ***
 # Installation Procedures